 Student Travel Support

-Students are eligible to participate in the TAMU 2017-2018 Graduate Student Travel Awards.
+Graduate students are eligible to participate in the TAMU Graduate Student Travel Awards.

 This program is supported by the Office of Graduate and Professional Studies, the Texas A&M Association of Former Students, and the George Bush Presidential Library Foundation.
 The purpose is to help support graduate student domestic and international travel related to conferences, academic presentations, research projects, and internships.
 Applications are currently being accepted.